The best practices for managing your files

 You’ll be all too familiar with folders.
 But they’re not helpful if your team doesn't use them consistently.
 Just picture your social media manager creating folders based on the channels they’ve been working on.
 Then think of your marketing lead who saves content in folders based on the campaign they’re working on.
 Then there’s your designer who creates folders based on different file types.
 Doesn’t that sound chaotic? 😫

-By agreeing on a consistent folder structure, each team member will know what folder to click on when they’re looking for a certain file.
+By agreeing on a consistent folder structure and using standardised file names, each team member will know what folder to click on when they’re looking for a certain file.

 Use naming conventions